any-docs/css/content/reference/values/attr/index.md

 #### JavaScript

 When the `<button>` is pressed, the cards are shuffled.
-This is done by randomizing the order of an array containing references to all the cards and then updating the {{CSSxRef("order")}} property of each card to its new array index position.
+This is done by randomizing the order of an array containing references to all the cards and then updating the `order` property of each card to its new array index position.

 To animate each card to its new position, [View Transitions](/en-US/docs/Web/API/View_Transition_API/Using) are used.
 This is done by wrapping the `order` update in a call to [`document.startViewTransition`](/en-US/docs/Web/API/Document/startViewTransition).